KaiSorensen/Rogue/README.md

     - I'd at least want the audio files to be the same since I'll be comparing them directly and looking for specific patterns (such as the clap, or higher/lower volumes)
     - the video file types depends on FFMpeg
     - What if the files are compressed?

+- calling FFMpeg
+    - might this be a bash script instead of a c file?